 - Typeform who collects information to help us administer certificates

 - Secarma who conduct our cyber security testing

-- Salesforce, Barclays, Century, Digital Portfolios and Proversity who host some of our badges
+- Salesforce, Barclays, Century, Digital Portfolios, Raspberry Pi and Proversity who host some of our badges

 We shall keep your personal data within iDEA and our trusted third parties except where disclosure is required by law, for example to government bodies and law enforcement agencies.